 - Inform people about restocking inventory

 - Know what shipping and delivery times are available

 - Locate products elsewhere that may be in stock

-If you want to support your ROI, keep consumers happy, and make your life simpler as your company grows, you need to have a structured inventory management system in effect with all the platforms you sell.
-Make sure there is a single account, ease of access, and details in real-time.
+If you want to support your ROI, keep consumers happy, and make your life easier as your business grows, all the platforms you sell on need to have a structured inventory management system in effect.
+Make sure you have a single account, ease of access and real-time information.

 And make sure you can manage inventory levels in all channels, fulfill orders from any channel, and access detailed reports from this centralized location about all channels, so you don't miss anything.

-Don't make the mistake of selling something in your brick-and-mortar store and telling consumers online that it isn't available.
-You'll end up losing customers this way.
+Do not make the mistake of selling something in your brick-and - mortar store and telling online consumers there's no such option available.
+That way, you will end up losing customers.

 And the effects can be devastating to your success if word gets around that your inventory is in shambles.
 Instead, make things easier on yourself and have all stock available everywhere.

 Inventory management is vital for a variety of purposes.
 It prevents problems associated with having too much or too little of one product, keeps customer satisfaction high, builds brand recognition, and, naturally, generates more revenue than ever before.